w3c/ServiceWorker/explainer.md

 ## Cross-Origin Controllers And Resources

 Understanding fetches, caches, installation and upgrades are most of what you'll need to successfully use Navigation Controllers to enrich your apps.
-The performance implications might already be dawning on you, and they can be absolutely profound, to say nothing of being able to architect for offline-first and provide a seamless experience based around synchronization (not 404 vs. working).
+The performance implications might already be dawning on you, and they can be absolutely profound.
+And that's before you get to being able to architect for offline-first and provide a seamless experience based around synchronization (not 404 vs. working).

 One of the first advanced concerns that major apps hit is "how do I host things from a CDN?"
 By definition, these are servers in other places, often on other domains, that your content references.
 Can Navigation Controllers be hosted on CDNs?